JoshuaKGoldberg/Goldblog/content/blog/code-before-super/index.md

 ```

 Statically determining whether a constructor is going to cause that runtime error is a nigh-impossible job.
-Constructors can have immediately-called functions, loops, objects, and other runtime shenanigans that make it hard to tell whether a `super(...)` call will always be run.
+Constructors can have immediately-called functions, loops, objects, and other runtime shenanigans that make it hard to tell whether a `super()` call will always be run.

 This constructor does always call its base constructor, but that would be very difficult for a static type system such as TypeScript's to know: